ihh/quaff/README.md

                     (saved counts can subsequently be used as a prior)

+ALIGNMENT

- quaff align refs.fasta reads.fastq
+ bin/quaff align refs.fasta reads.fastq
   (to align FASTQ reads to FASTA reference sequences, using Viterbi)

    -printall       Print all pairwise alignments, not just best for each read

- quaff overlap reads.fastq
+ bin/quaff overlap reads.fastq
   (to find overlaps between FASTQ reads, using Viterbi)